PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 This chapter explains what buckets are created in Google Cloud Storage for the test environment.

-There are two buckets created for the GCP projects.
-By default they have names following your project id (`<PROJECT_ID>-builds`, `<PROJECT_ID>-tests`).
-You can change the default prefixes however during bootstrapping process.
+There are several buckets created for the GCP projects.
+By default they have names following your project id (`<PROJECT_ID>-builds`, `<PROJECT_ID>-tests-<TEST_SUITE>`).
+<TEST_SUITE> is one of the python versions used [ python27, python35, python36 ].
+You can change the default suffixes during bootstrapping or reconfiguration.

 The `builds` bucket stores all build artifacts, it's permissions are set as read for everyone, which means that you can share the links to files stored there with anyone.

-The `tests` bucket is used to perform GCS related tests.
+The `tests` buckets are used to perform GCS related tests - there is separate bucket for different python environments used.